Marketing data startup Segment raises $64M

 Segment has raised $64 million in Series C funding, with the Y Combinator Continuity Fund and GV leading the round.

 The continuity fund is the $700 million fund led by former Twitter COO Ali Rowghani.
-It selectively writes checks for YC startups as they raise bigger rounds of funding.
+It selectively writes checks for YC startups as they raise bigger rounds.

 As part of the deal, Rowghani will be joining Segment’s of directors.
 In the funding announcement, he said the startup is “on a path to be among the most successful Y Combinator companies.”

 Three of Segment’s founders, including CEO Peter Reinhardt, dropped out of MIT to participate in YC’s summer 2011 program.
-The company’s products allow customers to send their online data to different analytics and marketing tools, and to combine that data with customer information from services like Stripe, Salesforce, Mailchimp and Zendesk.
+The company’s products allow businesses to send their online data to different analytics and marketing tools, and to combine that data with customer information from services like Stripe, Salesforce, Mailchimp and Zendesk.

 Reinhardt argued that the need for this kind of data infrastructure is only growing.